 - 2 slices fresh or canned pineapple, cut into pieces

-- 2 cups chopped ham, Canadian bacon, or salami (can sub a vegan alternative)
+- 2 cups chopped ham, Canadian bacon, salami, or pepperoni (can sub a vegan alternative)

 - Dairy-free mozzarella or parmesan (optional)